African American Portrait Gallery

 Now there is a whole story and a whole thought process behind these boots.

-He wore these boots during the number Goodbye Yellow Brick Road, which of course, is about the Wizard of Oz.
+He wore these boots during the number Goodbye Yellow Brick Road, which of course is about the Wizard of Oz.

-His silver shirt represented the Tin Man.
+So his blue suit represented Dorothy, his silver shirt represented the Tin Man.

 He was wearing a faux fur coat which represented the lion, and he was wearing a straw fedora which represented the scarecrow.